 Sometimes public hospitals provide services to private patients.
 Specific protocols agreed by Cabinet must be met for this to occur.

-Elective services, often known simply as ‘Electives’, are medical or surgical services for people who do not need to be treated right away.
+Planned Care services, traditionally known as ‘Electives,’ encompass medical and surgical care for people who don’t need to be treated right away.

 Reporting on hospital performance